acend/kubernetes-basics-training/content/en/docs/additional-concepts/resourcequotas-and-limitranges/_index.md

 Quoting the [Kubernetes documentation](https://kubernetes.io/docs/concepts/policy/limit-range/), LimitRanges can be used to:

 * Enforce minimum and maximum compute resource usage per Pod or container in a Namespace
-* Enforce minimum and maximum storage request per PersistentVolumeClaim in a Namespace
+* Enforce minimum and maximum storage requests per PersistentVolumeClaim in a Namespace
 * Enforce a ratio between request and limit for a resource in a Namespace
 * Set default request/limit for compute resources in a Namespace and automatically inject them to containers at runtime